denoland/apiland/README.md

 Note that you need to have a properly configured `.env` file for this to work.
-An example file is included in `.env.example`, but for obvious reasons we will not the production keys available.
+An example file is included in `.env.example`, but for obvious reasons we will not make the production keys available.